WILMINGTON TENNIS LADDER RULES

-- 1. The end-of-the-season tournament and awards social will be held the second weekend in February at the Althea Gibson Tennis Center.
+- 1. The end-of-the-season tournament and awards social will be held at the Althea Gibson Tennis Center (if available) following the completion of the ladder season.
+A tournament date and a rain makeup date will be scheduled.
 All WTL members are welcome to attend the social and watch the playoff tournament.
 Awards for the top two finalists from each ladder’s tournament, as well as the members who have played the most matches on each ladder and overall, will be presented at this event.

 - 2. The top 4 players/teams on the A1 ladder from each category will qualify for the playoff tournament.